noeliacarrion/project-place-company-ironhack/README.md

 - To expand the gaming industry i've decided to find locations out USA and see what kind of companies there are in other countries.

-- It's important too the satisfaction's employees and the 30% have children.
+- It's important too the satisfaction's employees and the 30% have at least 1 childes.
 I've used Google API to find close to the radius schools or kindergarten